windmill-labs/windmill-react-template/README.md

 Once deployed on windmill, the token will be set automatically.

-Similiar for the user and email, they will be passed in the global context.
+Similar for the user and email, they will be passed in the global context.

+# Note

+Do not change tailwind.css, it is the exact same than windmill and allow you to have the same look and feel in development and once deployed as an app on windmill.